MysteryQuest: Notable case findings

-The episode titled "Hitler's Escape" made news after the forensic exam performed by Nick Bellantoni and DNA testing by Linda Strausbaugh, Craig O'Connor, and Heather Nelson concluded that the skull that the Russian government possesses and purported to be Adolf Hitler's is actually from a woman between 20 and 40 years of age.
+The first episode, "Hitler's Escape", documents a forensic investigation of an occipital bone fragment in the Russian state archives claimed by that country to belong to Adolf Hitler.
+The University of Connecticut's Nick Bellantoni conducted a visual examination that implied the fragment came from someone 20 and 40 years of age, while DNA testing of small fragments of the skull by Bellantoni's colleagues Linda Strausbaugh, Craig O'Connor, and Heather Nelson revealed that it belonged to a woman.
+The Russian state archive's deputy director denied that the probe had been allowed, although it was filmed and shown on the episode.

 In "Rise of the Fourth Reich", investigators uncovered documentary evidence that the organization called ODESSA was known to authorities well before being "exposed" by Nazi hunter Simon Wiesenthal.

 In "Jack the Ripper", forensic handwriting analysis expert Michelle Dresbold and psychological profiling expert Brent Turvey identified "quack" medicine purveyor Francis Tumblety as the most likely identity of the infamous serial killer.

 Episodes

 Broadcast airings

 Repeats of the series have aired on the digital broadcast network Quest.